Chapped lips: Causes, Diagnosis, Treatment

-Chapped lips, or cheilitis, are a common issue caused by exposure to the sun and cold, dry air.
-Lips lack sebaceous glands and cannot produce their own moisture, but natural moisturizers can help.
-Try home remedies to remove chapped lips without drying them out further.
+Chapped lips, or cheilitis, are caused by sun exposure and dry air.
+Lips lack sebaceous glands, so they need natural moisturizers.
+Use home remedies to treat chapped lips without drying them out more.

 Causes of Chapped Lips